 The Virginia [MN] Enterprise 14 February 1908: p.
 6

 It’s a good plot–the ingeniously murderous Mrs Daffodil will note it for future reference–and I would have liked to have seen what Saki or P.G.
 Wodehouse could have done with the material.
 I’m fairly certain it was an episode of Midsomer Murders.
+And Dr Watson was nearly burnt in a Guy Fawkes bonfire on Sherlock.
 Any true tales of living Guys being burnt?
 Remember, remember to tell Chriswoodyard8 AT gmail.com.